Skip to content

 Insurance Claim Negotiation Strategies

 Most insurance claim negotiations aren't conversations: they're documentation exchanges.
-The policyholder who knows which documentation moves which lever, and which statutory pressure applies to which stuck point, routinely recovers 30–100% more than the policyholder who negotiates conversationally.
+The policyholder who knows which documentation moves which lever, and which statutory pressure applies to which stuck point, often recovers 30-100% more than the policyholder who negotiates conversationally (individual results vary).

 Principle 1: Negotiate with documentation, not opinion